-There are also permit-issuing agents in Hervey Bay: at the Visitor Information Centre, at Fraser Magic 4WD Hire in Urangan and at the Kingfisher Ferry Terminal in River Heads.
+There are also permit-issuing agents in Hervey Bay: at the Visitor Information Centre, at Fraser Magic 4WD Hire in Urangan (not far from the famous Urangan Pier) and at the Kingfisher Ferry Terminal in River Heads.

 Did you organise Fraser Island permits for your trip?
 Share your tips in the comments below!